birkheadc/ProjectsWebApi/README.md

 .
 ```

 If running in a container, connecting to a MySql server can be slightly more difficult.
-If the application looks for a MySql server on localhost, it will search inside it's container and likely not find anything.
+If the application looks for a MySql server on localhost, it will search inside its container and likely not find anything.
 I recommend building another container for the MySql server, and connecting the two containers via a docker network.
 Then give the name of the MySql container as the MYSQL_SERVER.

 ## Database